CES Data Access Tips

 resources such as press releases (including the Employment Situation), the

-strike report, shipbuilding indexes, analytical tables and research
+strike report, ship building indexes, analytical tables, and research

-Statistics - allows you to retrieve data from a list of the most
+allows you to retrieve data from a list of the most

-popular CES statistics.
+requested CES statistics.
 After opening the screen, click on the

 checkbox next to each data series you want to retrieve.
 A check will